mailcow/mailcow-dockerized/.github/ISSUE_TEMPLATE/Bug_report.md

 <!--
   We now know what kind of issue you are experiencing and how, and the best case, this can be reproduced in a reliable way.
 Please tell us now, what you expected to happen.
-  This can be quite short usually.
+  This may be just a few sentences.
 Please add text below.
 -->

 I thought I can ... but then this happened.